idMJA/accessify-rs/README.md

 ## Integration: LavaSrc Custom Anonymous Token Endpoint

-This API can be used as a custom anonymous token endpoint for [LavaSrc](https://github.com/topi314/LavaSrc) and Lavalink.
+This API can be used as a custom anonymous token endpoint for [LavaSrc](https://github.com/topi314/LavaSrc) and Lavalink (see [LavaSrc PR #286](https://github.com/topi314/LavaSrc/pull/286)).

 **Example LavaSrc on Lavalink config:**
 ```yaml